(see availability for details)

 May & June (Caring Camp)

-4 – 9 Months for Outdoor roles
+4 – 12 Months for Outdoor Camps

 10-11 Months for Schools

+Gap Year Canada!
 Canada is a land of astonishing beauty from the old world charm of Quebec to the rugged Rocky Mountains.
 Spanning six time zones and bordering three major oceans, it is the world’s second largest country.
 The combination of a rich volunteer network and outdoor lifestyle offers many opportunities to help others on your gap year, either at outdoor camps, in schools or through a well-established local caring organisation.
 Start your working gap year in Canada today!

 Outdoor Activities Instructor

-As a volunteer you would also be responsible for caring for visitors to the camp, which may include support, supervision and personal care of more vulnerable residents.
+As a volunteer you will also be responsible for caring for visitors to the camp, which may include support, supervision and personal care of more vulnerable residents.
 On average you will work around 40 hours per week, with core hours of 8.30am to 4.30pm.
 This is a challenging but worthwhile placement which in the past has led volunteers to form deep and long-lasting friendships.

-Outdoor Activities Instructor with Caring
+Outdoor Activities Instructor at Caring Camps

 Some outdoor camps Lattitude Global Volunteering work with cater specifically for disadvantaged youths, or for young people with mental or physical disabilities.
 The environment and activities are the same at these camps to all other camps throughout Canada, but volunteer duties within these camps include an additional caring component.